kacpertopol/cam_board/README.md

 ## Prepare paper

 Print **to_print/a4.pdf** or **to_print/a4.svg**
 on A4 paper.
-The small circle markers the top left part of the page.
+The small circle marks the top left part of the page.
-If the aspect ration of your web cam is different from 16:9 or you want to use paper with a different size see [setting up page with markers](#custom-page)
+If the aspect ratio of your web cam is different from 16:9 or you want to use paper with a different size see [setting up page with markers](#custom-page)